editor-code-assistant/eca-vscode/README.md

 then start vscode on debug mode, open this project in vscode and hit F5 (Debug), this should open a new vscode extension with this plugin running.

+WARN: To run the task from VsCode, need to install the [esbuild Problem Matchers](https://marketplace.visualstudio.com/items?itemName=connor4312.esbuild-problem-matchers) extension.